MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv-extensibility-story.md

 **Key Takeaways:**

-- Team AI library provides an easy way to light up an ISV developed bot in Teams with the power of LLM’s.
+- Team AI library provides an easy way to light up an ISV developed bot in Teams with the power of LLMs.
-- It does not require the integration with current Microsoft Copilot capabilities, can provide a very task-oriented experience.
+- It does not require the integration with current Microsoft Copilot capabilities, can provide a task-oriented experience.
 - It offers a lot of possibilities from engineering perspective but also ready to use capabilities Out Of the Box, making the whole development process easier.

-If you want to power your bot in Teams with LLM’s, Teams AI Library is the way for you to go.
+If you want to power your bot in Teams with LLMs, Teams AI Library is the way for you to go.

 ## Approach 3: Full Control: Build Your Own (BYO) end-to-end AI experiences

-ISVs can leverage the Microsoft Copilot Stack to build entirely new AI experiences, as copilots or intelligent assistants.
-An ISV building in this middle part of the stack takes responsibility for AI Orchestration - where Microsoft offer various options, all of which leverage Microsoft’s foundational models, AI toolchain and AI infrastructure.
+ISVs can use the Microsoft Copilot Stack to build entirely new AI experiences, as copilots or intelligent assistants.
+An ISV building in this middle part of the stack takes responsibility for AI Orchestration - where Microsoft offer various options, all of which apply Microsoft’s foundational models, AI toolchain and AI infrastructure.

 :::image type="content" source="media/isv-copilot-stack-orchestration-expanded.png" alt-text="A diagram of 'Copilot stack orchestration' showing layers for 'APPS & COPILOT FRONTEND,' 'AI orchestration,' 'Semantic Kernel,' 'Machine Learning,' and 'FOUNDATION MODELS & DATA' connected to 'Microsoft Cloud.'":::

 [Semantic Kernel](https://github.com/microsoft/semantic-kernel) powers much of Microsoft's AI Orchestration layer and our existing Copilots.
-This is available as [an SDK you can develop against directly](#pattern-h-build-your-own-copilot-with-semantic-kernel) but is also leveraged by other offerings such as Prompt Flow.
+It's available as [an SDK you can develop against directly](#pattern-h-build-your-own-copilot-with-semantic-kernel).

-With the majority of the investment in creating a copilot service in the middle part of the stack, ISVs have the freedom to connect this copilot service to various surfaces, including Teams, M365 Copilot, Microsoft Copilot, your own application surfaces, websites, chat bots – or all of the above.
+With most the investment creating a copilot service in the middle of the stack, ISVs have the freedom to connect this copilot service to various surfaces, including Teams, Microsoft 365 Copilot, Microsoft Copilot, your own application surfaces, websites, chat bots – or all.
 Essentially, when it comes to integration with an application surface – the top of our stack – every other pattern described here is also an option.

 ### Pattern G: Build your own copilot with Azure AI Studio

 Azure AI Studio offers a comprehensive platform for ISVs looking to build custom, intelligent assistants, or copilots, tailored to their specific needs and use cases.
 It brings together capabilities from multiple Azure AI services, providing a unified workspace for developing and deploying generative AI applications.

-With Azure AI Studio, ISVs gain full control over their copilot's behaviour, personality, and capabilities.
-Whether you are looking to leverage existing pre-trained models from our [extensive catalog](/azure/ai-studio/how-to/model-catalog), fine-tune models on your data, or train your own custom AI models, Azure AI Studio provides the necessary tools and capabilities to accelerate the development of AI experiences that handle complex multimodal data.
+With Azure AI Studio, ISVs gain full control over their copilot's behavior, personality, and capabilities.
+Whether you are looking to use existing pre-trained models from our [extensive catalog](/azure/ai-studio/how-to/model-catalog), fine-tune models on your data, or train your own custom AI models, Azure AI Studio provides tools and capabilities to accelerate development of AI experiences that handle complex multimodal data.

-Azure AI Studio stands out with its diverse range of models, catering to a variety of use cases and industries.
-A unique capability of this pattern, is enabling ISVs to combine different models that best fit their requirements, orchestrated together within the same solution.
-This multi-model approach is already being adopted by numerous partners, who are leveraging it to create dynamic and intelligent copilot applications, tailored to their needs.
+Azure AI Studio stands out with its diverse range of models, catering to various use cases and industries.
+A unique capability of this pattern is enabling ISVs to combine different models that best fit their requirements, orchestrated together within the same solution.
+This multi-model approach is being adopted by numerous partners, who are using it to create dynamic and intelligent copilot applications, tailored to their needs.
 Integration with Azure AI Search enables ISVs to implement a Retrieval Augmented Generation (RAG) pattern for unstructured data directly from Azure AI Studio, where they can take advantage of AI Search’s Integrated Vectorization feature.
 This essentially means any data that any LLM call in your copilot needs to be grounded with, can be automatically kept up to date in a vector database for fast and efficient retrieval during user prompt evaluation.
 An ISV doesn’t need to implement an indexing, chunking, embedding and vectorizing pattern themselves.

-Prompt Flow, a feature of Azure AI Studio, provides a visualised graph for orchestrating executable flows with Large Language Models (LLMs), prompts, and Python tools.
+Prompt Flow, a feature of Azure AI Studio, provides a visualized graph for orchestrating executable flows with Large Language Models (LLMs), prompts, and Python tools.
 This facilitates debugging, sharing, and iterating on your flows with ease through team collaboration.
 Prompt Flow also includes a comprehensive resources library of built-in tools, samples, and templates that serve as a starting point for development, inspiring creativity, and accelerating the process.
 Beyond the development phase, Azure AI Studio also provides an LLMOps toolchain, which can handle your end-to-end prompt engineering from development to production and ongoing maintenance.
-This is particularly valuable for ISVs as it ensures the scalability and robustness of their copilot solutions.
+This is valuable for ISVs as it ensures the scalability and robustness of their copilot solutions.

 Azure AI Studio also supports integration with Azure AI Search, Azure Open AI Service, and other Azure AI services, simplifying resource management for ISVs.
 It provides a project-oriented workspace, enabling collaboration with others against shared compute, model deployments, and services.